Frank Vroegop: Painting

 His painting works has been the subject of several exhibitions.
 His 'Feral Painting' style is freely inspired by the Cobra movement and American action painting.
 He developed in his paintings the "feral" concept, which represents notion of going back to the wild, to a natural instinct, after being domesticated and then leaving the civilized world.

 He collaborated with filmmaker & painter Tony Kaye on several music videos and on the documentary ‘Saigon Compromise’.

 In 2022, Vroegop directed a documentary about the French painter Jacques Clauzel.

 Since 2022, Vroegop is creating art work with Super 8, 16mm, 35mm, 70mm & Imax films.

+VROEGOP/SEQUENCES

+From 2022, Frank Vroegop’s *Sequences* are collages on canvas or paper made from strips of film—whether photographic or cinematic, positive or negative, and in various formats—that are variously legible, damaged, erased, scratched, and so on.

+These film strips—ranging from 35mm (still photography) and Super 8 to 9.5mm, 16mm, 35mm, 70mm, and IMAX—may bear signs of erasure, overlay, alteration, wear, chemical dissolution, burning, or partial loss.

+The arrangement of these film strips on the support often creates a rhythm, a motif, a pattern, a score, a graphic structure, or a semblance of order.

-The pictorial work of Frank Vroegop is represented by the GAGG art gallery in Gallargues-le-Montueux.
+The pictorial work of Frank Vroegop is represented by the GAGG art gallery in [Gallargues-le-Montueux] and Galerie Menouar à Paris.

-Europium Films & Delapost Paris
+EUROPIUM FILMS & Delapost Paris

-In 1997, Vroegop created his own production house Europium Films and in 2008, he created the production, animation & post-production company Delapost Paris.
+In 1997, Vroegop created his own production house EUROPIUM FILMS and in 2008, he created the production, animation & post-production company Delapost Paris.
 Since 2020, he is not involved in Delapost Paris anymore.